jkneifl/academic-page/content/post/crom/index.md

 subtitle: Discretization-free Approximation of PDEs Using Implicit Neural Representations

 # Summary for listings and search engines
-summary: CROM - builds a continous low-dimensional embedding for continous vector fields of PDEs themselves instead relying on a predefined discretization of the latter.
+summary: CROM - builds a continous low-dimensional embedding for vector fields of PDEs instead of relying on a predefined discretization of the latter.

 # Link this post with a project
 projects: []